Understanding and Decreasing Lymphedema Risk

 - Infections, injury, or trauma to the affected limb.

 If lymphedema goes untreated, there is a chance of infection.
-It is important to pay attention to any sudden changes in the affected area and notify your doctor right away.
+It is important to pay attention to any sudden changes in the affected area and to tell your care team right away.
+Symptoms of infection are:

-Note: If you are experiencing signs of infection, contact your care team or report to your closest Emergency Department right away.
+If you are having any signs of infection, call your care team or go to your closest Emergency Department right away.
 DO NOT WAIT!

 Skin Care

-Take good care of your skin to reduce the risk of infection and injury by following these tips:
+Take good care of your skin to lower your risk of infection and injury by following these tips:

 - Keep your skin clean and moisturized.